 What do I do if my doctor or dentist tells me oral appliance therapy is contraindicated because I grind?

 Seek out someone who’s more up to date.
-AADSM directory.
-Sometimes the aptients have to educate the doctor — bring in the studies.
-You may have to educate your doctor.
+Check localsleepdentist.com to find a dentist an American Academy of Dental Sleep Medicine (AADSM) dentist in your zip code.
+And, sometimes the patient has to educate the doctor — bring in the studies.
 Here are some links to clinical studies to print out to bring in.

 Is a Herbst/SUAD/Mandibular Advancement Device the same thing?